36 Fun Things Do in Savannah, GA

 Constructed in 1835 by architect Charles B. Cluskey, the Sorrel Weed House is one of many supposedly haunted sites in Savannah; some even say that this is the most haunted building in the city!
 Ghost tours of the building allow you to explore the property after dark and hear a range of spooky tales.
 If you're more interested in learning about the house's history, you can also take daytime historical tours.

-☂️ Visit the Sorrel Weed House on a tour
+☂️ Experience the Sorrel Weed House with a tour

 Walk along River Street